 Yoga Sūtra Chapter One Title

-The section on Integration.samādhi - putting together; communion; combining; integrationpāda - section; a quarter, a fourth part; foot, leg; on foot; the act of locomotion
+The Chapter on Integration.samādhi - putting together; communion; combining; integrationpāda - the chapter of a book; section; a quarter, a fourth part; foot, leg; on foot; the act of locomotion

 Commentaries and Reflections